ffraenz/private-composer-installer/README.md

 - Package dist URLs with no `{%XYZ}` formatted placeholders get ignored by this plugin.
 - When an environment variable required by a placeholder is not set, the `.env` file gets loaded.
 - When a placeholder cannot be fullfilled, a `MissingEnvException` gets thrown.
+- This installer is not WordPress specific.
+WordPress plugins can be installed using the package type `wordpress-plugin` in conjunction with the `composer/installers` installer.

 ## Examples